Flight-Free-UK/flight_free_uk_website/source/posts/should-a-domestic-flight-ban-be-applied-in-the-uk.html.markdown

 \[Edinburgh graphic]

-Shorter journeys would have a similar comparison in terms of time.
+Shorter journeys, for example to Leeds, Newcastle and Manchester, would have a similar comparison in terms of time.

 ##### Capacity